 Theft crimes are the most common property crimes prosecuted in California.
 A grand theft crime is a more severe theft crime that will have you prosecuted and penalized heavily if found guilty by the law.
-Darwish Law is a criminal defense attorney with a record of success and significant experience in helping clients in Santa Ana with grand theft charges and other criminal offenses.
+Darwish Law is a criminal defense firm with a record of success and significant experience in helping clients in Santa Ana with grand theft charges and other criminal offenses.
 We are here to help you if you are facing these charges.

 Grand Theft Overview

 Taking another person’s property without their consent to steal it is known as theft.
-According to California Penal Code Section 487 PC, it’s unlawful to take someone property whose value exceeds $950.
+According to California Penal Code Section 487 PC, it’s unlawful to take someone’s property whose value exceeds $950.
 Violators of Penal Code section 487 PC should be held guilty of grand theft, which is a criminal offense.
-The prosecutor of grand theft can choose to file the case as either a misdemeanor or felony offense depending on the circumstances surrounding the case.
+The prosecutor of grand theft can choose to file the case as either a misdemeanor or a felony offense depending on the circumstances surrounding the case.

 The defendant will not be guilty of grand theft if the value of the property he/she stole is valued less than $950.
 Theft of property valued less than $950 is known as petty theft under Penal Code 484.
 The prosecutor may choose to file petty theft as a misdemeanor.
 However, if there was some form of violence during the alleged petty theft, the defendant might likely receive more additional sentencing enhancement as a felony offense.

-Unlawful taking of any of the following without the owner’s consent with the intent to steal is a violation of Penal Code 487 and will have the defendant guilty of grand theft crime:
+Unlawful taking of any of the following without the owner’s consent with the intent to steal is a violation of Penal Code 487 and will have the defendant guilty of a grand theft crime: